-Within the Neighbourhood Plan Area, there is a presumption in favour of sustainable development as defined in this Neighbourhood Plan, the Chichester District Saved and Emerging Local Plan and the National Planning Policy Framework.
+Within the Neighbourhood Plan Area, there is a presumption in favour of sustainable development as defined in this Neighbourhood Plan, the Chichester District Saved and Emerging Local Plans and the National Planning Policy Framework.
 The Settlement Boundary of Loxwood village is defined in figure 6 below.

-Any land within the parish of Loxwood which is outside the Settlement Boundary of Loxwood village is deemed to be rural and development should comply with policy 12 of this neighbourhood plan.
+Any land within the parish of Loxwood which is outside the Settlement Boundary of Loxwood village is deemed to be rural.